 Sayajirao was a full brother to Dante.
 Sayajirao was purchased as a yearling for 28,000 guineas, which was a very large amount for a yearling in 1945.
 He would go on to win the Irish Derby and the St. Leger at Doncaster.
 At stud he sired Indiana (St. Leger), Gladness (Ascot Gold Cup), Lynchris, Zenobia, and Dark Issue, the latter three being winners of the Irish Oaks.

-Nearco sired Amerigo, who raced in England where he won the Coventry Stakes as a two year old and then shipped to the US.
-Among his many stakes wins on the western continent were the San Juan Capistrano and the Hialeah Turf Cup.
-At stud he sired Fort Marcy (US Horse of the Year) and the tough mare Politley, winner of twenty-one races from forty-nine starts.
+Nearco sired Amerigo, who raced in England where he won the Coventry Stakes as a two year old and then shipped to the U.S. Amerigo was one of the cranky sons of Nearco and his temper would be his undoing several times.
+However when he put his mind to it Amerigo could fly and among his many stakes wins on the western continent were the San Juan Capistrano and the Hialeah Turf Cup.
+At stud he sired Fort Marcy (U.S. Horse of the Year) and the tough mare Politley, winner of twenty-one races from forty-nine starts.
 His daughter Grisse Vitesse, a stakes winner in France (Prix Jacques le Marois) would produce the good stakes winner Silver Hawk by Roberto.

 Royal Charger became one of Nearco’s more important sons in continuing the male line to future generations.
 He was a chestnut colt out of Sun Princess by Solario.
 Royal Charger’s dam was out of Mumtaz Begum (dam of Nasrullah) who in turn was out of Mumtaz Mahal.
 Royal Charger was not of the top echelon of his generation but he was a good quality race horse.
 No wins at two he showed enough promise to be entered in the 2000 Guineas as a three year old where he finished third to Court Martial and Dante.
 Later in the year he won the Challenge Stakes and the Duke of York Stakes.
 At four he added the Queen Anne Stakes and the Ayr Gold Cup to his resume.